artamonoviv/GraphQL-From-Struct/README.rst

     query{hero{name}}

 By default the GraphQL-From-Struct sets quotes for any string with spaces.
 You can change it with the **force_quotes** flag.
-It enforces quoting parameters and arguments with 1 value or disables any quotes with -1:
+It enforces quoting parameters and arguments with 1 value, disables any quotes with -1 or enables only arguments quoting with 2:

 ::